lynnlangit/TeamTeri/4_Genomics_Platforms/1_Seqera_Nextflow/README.md

 - documentation - https://www.nextflow.io/docs/latest/index.html
 - core concepts - https://www.nextflow.io/docs/latest/basic.html

+## Seqera and Nextflow

+Seqera Labs plays a pivotal role in the development and support of the Nextflow platform.
+As the creators of Nextflow, Seqera is deeply committed to open-source development and actively contributes to the Nextflow community.
+Their expertise ensures that Nextflow remains at the forefront of workflow orchestration, enabling researchers and developers to build, run, and share data-driven analysis pipelines across a wide range of computing environments.

+For more information about Seqera and their contributions to the Nextflow project, visit [Seqera's website](https://seqera.io/).

 ## Example Pipeline

 Nextflow allows you to build, configure and run data-driven computational pipelines, an example is shown below.
 Nextflow enables scalable and reproducible scientific workflows using software containers.
 The example diagram is for the [nf-core/eager](https://nf-co.re/eager) pipeline.
 This pipeline is a scalable and reproducible bioinformatics best-practise processing pipeline for genomic NGS sequencing data, with a focus on ancient DNA (aDNA) data.
 It is ideal for the (palaeo)genomic analysis of humans, animals, plants, microbes and even microbiomes